 a local switch, like FTTC upgraded to fiber to the home.

-dedicated to each home (or premises in the case of
+each home (or premises in the case of businesses,

-offers the maximum amount of bandwidth and flexibility,
+maximum amount of bandwidth and flexibility, but at a

-but at a higher cost, both in electronics on each end
+higher cost, both in electronics on each end (compared to

-(compared to a PON architecture, described below) and the
+a PON architecture, described below) and the dedicated

 PON: Passive Optical Network

 for FTTH.
 A passive splitter that takes one input and

 splits it to broadcast to many users cuts the cost of the

 links substantially by sharing, for example, one expensive